shapeoko/Docs/content/electronics.md

 ![Wiring Y-Axis motors to terminal block](tPictures/so_e_steppermotor_tb_y_4.jpg)

-(red and blue to make purple was selected)
+(red and blue to make purple was selected was selected for the photo, but green and black are reversed in the wiring diagram)

 Carefully make each connection.
 Be careful not to lose any screws.
 If necessary, trim wires and re-strip so as to achieve a good connection.